-Katie Van Amburg, a recent college graduate, wrote in a few weeks ago and wanted to know what she should be doing next to further herself as a writer.
+Katie Van Amburg, a recent college graduate, wrote in a few weeks ago and wanted to know what she should be doing next to move towards getting published.
 Should she get an MFA?
 Should she work at a publishing house?
-These are some of the “next step” questions that a lot of writers have when they’re looking around and wondering if the writing that they do in their rooms is going to be enough to speed them toward their goals.
+These are some of the “next step” questions that a lot of writers have when they’re looking around and wondering if the writing that they do in their rooms is going to be enough to speed them toward their writing career goals.

 Is taking the next step and working at a publishing house or getting an advanced degree for you?
 Well, as a lady who has done both…

 This is a tough answer to hear but it’s necessary: There is no magic bullet when it comes to getting published.
 I worked as an intern at Chronicle Books in San Francisco, and it was wonderful.
 I learned a lot.
 I also got an MFA degree and wrote a thesis, which was a completed fiction manuscript.
 Again, I learned a lot.
 But working at Chronicle didn’t get me automatically to some new level as a writer, and neither did the MFA.
 Neither ended directly in a publishing deal.
-I published a book this year but it took into consideration all of my experiences in publishing.
+I published a book this year but it took into consideration all of my publishing experience.
 And everything I wrote for Chronicle or for the MFA certainly must’ve played a role, but at the end of the day, the sum of all my experiences came out on the page.

 Writing isn’t a linear progression.
 There’s no “go get your medical degree, then do a residency, then…” path outlined for it anywhere.
 That can be liberating, but it can also be scary because there are so many variables and fewer tangible results when you’re working towards your writing career goals.

 If you do any of these things, you are doing them for YOU and to grow as a writer, not to get brownie points on your resume.
 Remember that.
 If you expect to wake up the morning after your MFA thesis is accepted and somehow be changed, it’s not going to happen.
 (Sorry to say, but it’s sort of like publishing a book.
 When I got the deal, I called Andrea.
 The first thing she said to me was, “That’s great, but just don’t think it will change your life.”
 At first, I thought she was being a bummer.
 Now I know she’s right.
 That one thing will not change your life…unless it becomes a megaselling hit and makes you lots of money.
 Most books are all about what you got out of writing it and then all about what you do with them.
 Waking up on publication day is like waking up on any other day.)

-However, if you think a structured, workshop-based program will help you get to the next level, apply to an MFA and get everything you can from it.
+However, if you think a structured, workshop-based program will help you with getting published, apply to an MFA and get everything you can from it.
 If you want to see how a publisher works from the inside out, go intern at one or work for a literary magazine or read for a literary agent.
 But don’t expect either of them to be more than what you make of them.

 Sure, good programs and good publishers will furnish you with mentors and experiences you’ve never had before.
 And there’s a lot of value in that.
 But there’s usually no benchmark with something like this.
 The lessons and realizations (and then the energy and courage to use those insights when you’re back at the page) mean the ball is in your court.
 All of these things are just individual steps, it’s up to you to put them together into a ladder and climb it towards your writing career goals.